openstack/manila/doc/source/adminref/intro.rst

 Introduction to Manila Shared Filesystem Management Service
 ===========================================================

-:term:`Manila` is the File Share service project for OpenStack.
+:term:`manila` is the File Share service project for OpenStack.
 To administer the OpenStack File Share service, it is helpful to understand a number of concepts like share networks, shares, multi-tenancy and back ends that can be configured with Manila.
 When configuring the File Share service, it is required to declare